shivannis/xandr-docs-public/xandr-docs/articles/bidders/guaranteed-outcomes.md

 ## Payment conversion rates

-For eligible impressions (see [Guaranteed Outcomes Results Over Time (Examples)](#guaranteed-outcomes-results-over-time-examples), the Exchange calculates an outcome-based bid-to-CPM conversion rate before sending the bid request.
+For eligible impressions, see [Results](#results-examples), the Exchange calculates an outcome-based bid-to-CPM conversion rate before sending the bid request.
 To generate the conversion rate, the Exchange uses the predicted outcome rate of the given impression and a marketing-making fee.
 The two rates are multiplied to generate the impression’s conversion rate.

 The resulting conversion rate is sent as part of the bid request.
 If any outcome-based bids are returned, this conversion rate is used to determine the impression-based CPM price paid to the seller.